Naokotani/go-emacs/README.md

 go-emacs uses a `config.toml` file to control many variables used in site generation, and the build process will fail entirely if the file is not provided.
 It is located in one of two ways; by checking for the value of the `CONFIG_PATH` environment variable, or by looking for it in `~/Documents/go-emacs/config.toml`.
 NOTE: This variable is not the directory, but the exact location of the file itself, eg. `/path/to/config.toml` NOT `/path/to/config/directory`.
 If the file is in the default location, this should remain set to an empty string, `""`.

 # Config
-The `config.toml` file is required to build the blog and is located in the root directory.
-By default, `go-emacs` will look for it in `~/Documents/go-emacs`, but the location can be changed by running `go-emacs` by setting the `CONFIG_PATH` variable to an absolute path to the `config.toml` file.
-Further documentation is provided within the file itself to explain the various settings, but at a minimum the file locations must be set if go-emacs is not located in `~/Documents/go-emacs`.
+The `config.toml` file is required to build the blog and is located in the root directory of the go-emacs package.
+It is set automatically if using the functions provided by `go-emacs.el`.
+Alternatively, if the binary is being using directly it is required to set it with the `-d` flag by passing the absolute path to the root directory of the go-emacs package.

 ## Some Options of Note
 The resume page is optional, and setting `isResume=true/false` to false will cause the build process to skip it when the site is built.
 The `pdf` option is blank by default and the 'download pdf' button won't be generated, putting in an absolute path to a pdf file will cause it to be copied to the resume folder when the site builds.
 There are two versions of the home page.
 A 'card' style and a more old school list style.
 By default, `cards=true/false` is set to true and the home page will generate in this cards style, but when set to false the list style will generated.
 Try 'em both!
 When the site builds  `rss=true/false` is set to true, meaning RSS icons and an RSS XML page will be generated.
 If you aren't interested in RSS, you can set it to false to skip building it.